Olkiluoto Nuclear Power Plant: Unit 3

+History

+In February 2005, the Finnish government gave its permission to TVO to construct a new nuclear reactor, making Finland the first Western European country in 15 years to order one.
+The construction of the unit began in 2005.
+Olkiluoto 3 was the first EPR to have begun construction.

-At the start of construction, the main contractor was Areva NP (now Framatome, after the sell-off mentioned below), a joint venture of Areva and Siemens.
-However, in 2009, Siemens sold its one-third share of Areva NP to Areva, which is now the main contractor.
+At the start of construction, the main contractor was Areva NP (now Framatome), a joint venture of Areva and Siemens.
+However, in 2009, Siemens sold its one-third share of Areva NP to Areva, which became the main contractor.
 Siemens remained on the project as the subcontractor with the main responsibility for constructing the turbine hall.
-Areva sold its majority stake in Framatome (previously Areva NP), its nuclear reactor and fuel business, to Électricité de France.
+Areva later sold its majority stake in Framatome, its nuclear reactor and fuel business, to Électricité de France.

 According to TVO, the construction phase of the project would create a total of about 30,000 person-years of employment directly and indirectly; that the highest number of on-site employees has been almost 4,400; and that the operation phase would create 150 to 200 permanent jobs.
-A 90 MW battery storage is scheduled for 2022.
+A 90 MW battery storage was scheduled for 2022.

-On 8 December 2021 the company submitted its application to Finland's Radiation and Nuclear Safety Authority asking permission to start up Unit 3 and to move forward with initial testing of the unit.
+On 8 December 2021, the company submitted its application to Finland's Radiation and Nuclear Safety Authority asking permission to start up Unit 3 and to move forward with initial testing of the unit.

 This was granted on 16 December 2021.

 First criticality of the OL3 EPR plant unit was reached on 21 December 2021.

-An unplanned automatic trip occurred on 14 January 2022, delaying connection to the national grid to February 2022.
-The electricity production of Olkiluoto’s third nuclear power plant unit started on Saturday, 12 March 2022, at 12.01 p.m.
+An unplanned SCRAM occurred on 14 January 2022, delaying connection to the national grid to February 2022.

+The electricity production of Olkiluoto's third nuclear power plant unit started on Saturday, 12 March 2022, at 12.01 p.m.

 In May 2022, foreign material detached from the steam guide plates was found in the turbine steam reheater, and the plant was shut down for about three months of repair work.
-The test production phase should complete in December 2022, when regular electricity production should start.

 In September 2022, the Radiation and Nuclear Safety Authority (STUK) granted a licence for the Olkiluoto 3 reactor to increase its power output to more than 60 percent to a full 4,300 MW of thermal capacity.

 On 30 September 2022, the reactor achieved its design output power.
-In October 2022, damage was discovered in the feedwater pumps, delaying the end of commissioning testing.
-On 28 October, it was announced cracks a few centimetres long had been found in all four of the feedwater pump impellers.
+In October 2022, damage was discovered in the feedwater pumps and unit 3 was shut down for an investigation, delaying the end of commissioning testing.

+On 28 October, it was announced that cracks a few centimetres long had been found in all four of the feedwater pump impellers.
 The feedwater pumps are larger than in other nuclear reactors.
 In January 2023, it was announced that new more robust impellers will be installed in all four feedwater pumps, and test operation at full power should restart in February.

+The plant started regular electricity production on 16 April 2023 after test production and commercial operation on 1 May 2023.
+Unusual for nuclear reactors in Scandinavia, OL3 reduced production in May 2023 due to negative market prices during the spring thaw when hydropower was unable to absorb surplus.